nbrosson/pyspark-starter/README.md

-This project should be run with Python (We used version 3.7 but it might work with 3+ versions).
+This project should be run with Python (We used version 3.7).

 # Basic configurations